Cyber-Infernox/Jojo-Pixels/README.md

 3. **Set up environment variables:**

-   Create a .env.local file inside the "my-app" folder with the following keys:
+   Create a .env.local file inside the "my-app" folder with the specific keys:

+   - MongoDB Atlas for MONGODB_URL
+   - Clerk for NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY
+   - UploadThing for UPLOADTHING_SECRET and UPLOADTHING_APP_ID

    ```sh
    NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in